 - 2) Questions about fencing

 If you would like to observe classes, please contact the club to verify the current class schedule.
-Parents always welcome to watch their children practice on Tuesday and/or Thursday night.
+Parents always welcome to watch their children practice on Tuesday night.

 Short-sleeve T-shirt, sweat pants, closed-toed tennis shoes... and a smile!

 Your child must not participate if they have recently had, or been exposed to someone with a cold or communicable illness, skin rash (poison oak, etc.), lice, or any condition that can be passed along via contact with skin or clothing.
-Please contact Paul or Natalie immediately if you suspect your child has become exposed, or if your child misses club for more than two weeks due to illness or other reason.
+Please contact your child's coach immediately if you suspect your child has become exposed, or if your child misses club for more than two weeks due to illness or other reason.